fzakaria/fzakaria.com/_posts/2025-09-02-bazel-knowledge-testing-for-clean-jvm-shutdown.md

 }
 ```

-If we run this, although we exit the _main_ thread, we observe that the JVM does not exit and the thread continues to do it's "work".
+If we run this, although we exit the _main_ thread, we observe that the JVM does not exit and the thread continues to do its "work".

 ```bash
 > java Main